bparanj/crystal/electronics/book/capacitor/reactance-exp.md

    - Start the simulation to observe the behavior of the circuit.
    - You should see the voltage across the capacitor change with the frequency of the AC source, demonstrating the concept of reactance.

-This setup will help you visualize how the capacitor's reactance varies with the frequency of the applied AC voltage.
+visualize how the capacitor's reactance varies with the frequency of the applied AC voltage.
 You can adjust the frequency to see how the reactance changes, which is a key characteristic of capacitors.